 - Feeds on: Small fish, sandeels and cuttlefish, but will also eat crabs, prawns and marine worms and shellfish.

-- Description: Long body with two dorsal fins set very far back on body and prominent pectoral fins.
+- Description: Long body with two dorsal fins set very far back on the body and prominent pectoral fins.
 As a shark species fins are not segmented with rays or spines and multiple gill slits are present on both sides of the body.
 Colour is generally brownish to yellow with large spots across the body.
 Mouth set quite far back on the underside and nasal grooves do not reach the mouth.
 Underside pale/white.

 As stated the bull huss is mostly found to the south and west of the British Isles, although it can be found in smaller numbers all around the coastline of the UK.
 Their range extends throughout the most of Europe’s seas, as they are found in Scandinavian waters along the coast of Western Norway (although not in the Baltic Sea).
 They are also found along the Atlantic coast of Europe and throughout the Mediterranean Sea, although their range does not extend into the Black Sea.
 Bull Huss can be found along the coast of Africa as far south as Nigeria and Cameroon.